 Interestingly, Salk never received the Nobel Prize.
 You might be shocked to find out neither did Mahatma Gandhi and Eleanor Roosevelt.
 While credit and recognition is nice, it’s not a necessity for leaving behind a legacy.

 His discovery is not the only thing Salk left behind.
 It was his example: His sole focus was to develop a vaccine that would make the world a safer place.
 He didn’t worry about credit or money or fame.

 When asked who owned the patent, Salk simply replied, “There is no patent.
 Could you patent the sun?”

-The polio vaccine is estimated to be worth over $7 billion today.
+That vaccine is estimated to be worth over seven billion dollars today.

 While awards, accolades and a bigger paycheck are nice, it’s not what professionals care about.
 They do the work because it matters.
 They do it because it brings meaning.
 And, more importantly, they give it in a generous way.